Kokako-2018/Embracing-Blue/README.md

 http://embracing-blue.herokuapp.com/

+This is the final group-project of our 9 week EDA journey.
+We had one week to build this.

 The focus of this website is to provide mental health resources for those affected and their communities

 We wanted to include the full stack (including auth) in a large-scale app